srwagsta/Django-Blog/README.rst

 Deployment
 ----------

 Deployed via an Ubuntu based Docker container.
+A 'default' and 'editors' user groups must be created for proper deployment.
+The default users will have restrictive permissions and the editors will have all blog related permissions.
+This will change the view behaviors within the blog app unless the user is the author.

 Docker